Holomorphic Blocks in Three Dimensions: Introduction

 The integrand of \eqref{BIintro} --- henceforth denoted $\Upsilon(x,s;q)$ --- turns out to be a factorized form of the matrix integrands for ellipsoid partition functions and indices.
 In fact, this is another way to characterize it.
 In particular, it will turn out that \be \CZ_b = \int_{\R^r} d(\log s)\, \big|\!\big| \Upsilon(x,s;q)\big|\!\big|_S^2\,,\qquad \CI = \int_{(S^1)^r} \frac{ds}{2\pi is} \,\big|\!\big| \Upsilon(x,s;q)\big|\!\big|_{id}^2\,. \ee Combined with the factorization conjecture, this has the rather beautiful consequence that \be \sum_\alpha \bigg|\!\bigg| \int_{\Gamma^\alpha} \frac{ds}{s}\, \Upsilon(x,s;q)\bigg|\!\bigg|_g^2 = \big|\!\big| B(x;q)\big|\!\big|_g^2 = \int_{\CX[g]} \frac{ds}{s}\, \big|\!\big| \Upsilon(x,s;q)\big|\!\big|_g^2\,, \ee for $g=S$ or $g=id$, with $\CX[id]=\R^r$ and $\CX[S] = (S^1)^r$, and with appropriately normalized integration measures.
 This appears to be a sort of Riemann bilinear relation for the ellipsoid and index partition functions.
 Physically, this amounts to the statement that fusion of blocks commutes with gauging of symmetries.
 Fusion also commutes rather trivially with other operations one can perform on SCFTs, such as adding background Chern-Simons levels or superpotentials, which can be combined with the gauging of global symmetries to generate interesting symplectic actions \cite{Witten-SL2, DGG, DGG-index}.

-Closely related to blocks and block integrals are a set of $q$-difference equations satisfied by the blocks of a given theory, \be \qquad \hat f_i(\hat x,\hat p;q)\cdot B^\ra(x;q)=0\,,\qquad (\hat p\hat x=q\hat x\hat p)\,. \ee These equations arise as Ward-Takahashi identities for line operators that act at the tip of $\DqS$, as discussed in \cite{DG-Sdual, DGG, DGG-index}.
-The Ward identities can be systematically derived for theories with UV Lagrangian descriptions.
+Closely related to blocks and block integrals are a set of $q$-difference equations satisfied by the blocks of a given theory, \be \qquad \hat f_i(\hat x,\hat p;q)\cdot B^\ra(x;q)=0\,,\qquad (\hat p\hat x=q\hat x\hat p)\,. \ee These equations are a consequence of identities in the algebra of line operators acting at the tip of $\DqS$, as discussed in \cite{DG-Sdual, DGG, DGG-index}.
+The identities can be systematically derived for theories with UV Lagrangian descriptions.
 The space of blocks can then be described as the vector space of solutions to \eqref{Wardintro} that satisfy certain analytic requirements --- for example that they be meromorphic functions of $q^{\frac12}$ and $x$, with no branch cuts.
 The block integral for a theory can be constructed to generate these solutions, much as formal integrals are often used to generate solutions to differential equations (\cf\ \cite{Zeil-AB}) and path integrals manifestly generate solutions to QFT Ward identities.
 The convergent cycles $\Gamma^\alpha$ are chosen so that the integral solves \eqref{Wardintro}, and a basis of cycles produces a basis of solutions.